MicrosoftDocs/dataexplorer-docs/data-explorer/one-click-ingestion-new-table.md

 Under **Source type**, do the following steps:

   1. Select **From blob container** (blob container, ADLS Gen2 container).
 You can ingest up to 5000 blobs from a single container.
   1. In the **Link to storage** field, add the [blob URI with SAS token or Account key](kusto/api/connection-strings/generate-sas-token.md) of the container, and optionally enter the sample size.
-To ingest from a folder within this container, see [Ingest from folder in a container](#ingest-from-folder-in-a-container).
      A list is populated with files from the container.

   > [!NOTE]